-Star Alliance member Ethiopian Airlines is preparing to take delivery of its first Airbus A350-1000, which is an exciting development for the airline.
-I wanted to go over all the details, as we haven’t known much about what to expect onboard these jets until now.
+Star Alliance member Ethiopian Airlines has just taken delivery of its first Airbus A350-1000, which is an exciting development for the airline.
+I wanted to go over all the details, and what we can expect onboard these jets.

 Ethiopian Airlines has four A350-1000s on order